 During the last year, I have been collaborating with the ContiniArtUK in London and I’ve continued developing my artistic practice.
 I have produced a body of work inspired by my time as a professional boxer, that will be exhibited as part of my solo show at ContiniArtUK.
 I’ve also been organizing public workshops with children.

 2) How long did the boxing career last and did you have any amateur fights?

-I had been boxing since 10 years old, but the first time I was called for an international tournament I was rejected due to my medical condition, diabetes.
-Prior to that I had managed to fight successfully in several tournaments.
+I had been boxing since 10 years, but the first time I was called for an international tournament I was rejected due to my medical condition, diabetes.
+Prior to that, I had managed to fight successfully in several tournaments.

-Whats your favourite art piece you have done so far?
+3)What’s your favorite art piece you have done so far?

 My artwork that I currently like the most is currently on public display in Milan, in my local district; Lambrate.
 It is 250 square meters of dots.